 Presented by: Ric Peri, AEA vice president of government & industry affairs.

-Developing an Internal Audit as part of the Internal Evaluation Program (IEP) helps provide written guidance to management.
-This safety assurance activity is designed to ensure compliance with regulations; determine conformance with company policies, standards and best practices; and to measure conformance with and the effectiveness of, safety risk controls.
+Developing an internal audit as part of the internal evaluation program helps provide written guidance to management.
+This safety assurance activity is designed to ensure compliance with regulations; determine conformance with company policies, standards and best practices; and to measure conformance with and the effectiveness of safety risk controls.